Skip to main content

 This authentication mode enables interaction with API that are protected by Basic HTTP Authentication.

-Ex: With username "elements" and password "connect":
+For a username "elements" and password "connect".

 API Key

+An API Key is a token provided by the client to authenticate a call.
 API keys can be send in a request header or a query parameter, both modes are supported by Elements Connect.

 To configure an API Key authentication: